Greenstand/treetracker-wallet-api/README.md

 See here to learn more about db-migrate: https://db-migrate.readthedocs.io/en/latest/

 ### Setting up env variables

 in your .env file you have (you can look at env.example)

 ```
 ...
 PUBLIC_KEY="-----BEGIN PUBLIC KEY-----\nXXXXXXXXXXXXXXXX\n-----END PUBLIC KEY-----"
 PRIVATE_KEY="-----BEGIN RSA PRIVATE KEY-----\nXXXXXXXXXXXXXXXXXXXXX\n-----END RSA PRIVATE KEY-----"
 ...
 ```

 Copy and paste the PUBLIC_KEY and PRIVATE_KEY strings above exactly as is.
 Then, go to your jwtRS256.key.pub and jwtRS256.key files generated earlier in your config folder and remove all the new lines.
-Replace the "XXXXX.." with the key codes between the BEGIN PUBLIC KEY and END PUBLIC KEY sections (pasted as a single line) from your respective jwtRS256.key.pub and jwtRS256.key files.  **Don't just copy and paste the whole block from these files into these sections since we need to preserve this format with the "\n" injected into the strings here.
+Replace the "XXXXX.." with the key codes between the BEGIN PUBLIC KEY and END PUBLIC KEY sections (pasted as a single line) from your respective jwtRS256.key.pub and jwtRS256.key files. \*\*Don't just copy and paste the whole block from these files into these sections since we need to preserve this format with the "\n" injected into the strings here.

+### We are using linter to keep the project in shape

+if you are using VScode as your IDE, you can set up linter to run on save, which is very handy you can set it up by going to Preferences > Settings > Workspace > Formatting > Format on Save

 ## Troubleshooting

 If you run into issue:

 ```
  ifError got unwanted exception: function uuid_generate_v4() does not exist
 ```

 Delete and recreate your wallets schema and then inside your postgres connection in terminal, run to install the required extension

 ```
 \c <db name>
 CREATE EXTENSION IF NOT EXISTS "uuid-ossp";
 ```

 Now re-run the "db-migrate --env dev up" command in your normal terminal in the database directory.

 Now you should be all set up and ready to go!